angarsky/diveintopython/learn/functions/import_functions.md

 By using the `import` function in Python, we can easily reuse code across multiple projects and improve our overall efficiency as developers.

-## The Different Ways to Import Functions in Python
+## The Different Ways to Import Functions from Files in Python

 Importing functions in Python is a common practice to reuse code and improve code organization.
 There are different ways to import functions in Python, including importing a function from a file or importing a function as a module.

-To import a function from a file, use the following syntax: `from file_name import function_name`
+To import a function from a file in Python, use the following syntax: `from file_name import function_name`

 This allows you to use the function in your code without having to write the entire code again.
 For example:

-Alternatively, you can import a function as a module, which can be useful if you want to import multiple functions from the same module: `import file_name`
+Alternatively, you can import a function as a module, which can be useful if you want to import multiple Python's functions from the same module: `import file_name`

 Overall, importing functions in Python is a powerful way to make your code more efficient and readable.